Zestria/Tales-of-Zestiria/README.md

 # Tales-of-Zestiria
-This repository was created for learn to code
+This repository I created to keep my projects.
-Hi, bro!
-I am here.
-Shortly about me: i like to watch anime and to code.